We are still open for applications from international students for 2023 entry onto our Medicine MBChB.

 Chair of the Three Counties Medical School Project

 Training the doctors and healthcare leaders of the future means providing a programme that is in tune with the drive towards more care in the community and patient-centred practice.
-Our postgraduate course will feature a unique third year, which will include an integrated community placement.
+Our graduate-entry course will feature a unique third year, which will include an integrated community placement.
 We will fully utilise the untapped resource of community hospitals as a training ground for students, working alongside professionals and students from other health disciplines.
 The programme will stand out for its ambitious plan to embed interdisciplinary and problem-based learning in the curriculum, and for the way it will marry empathetic patient-focussed values with the latest knowledge and professionalism of the modern-day health service.

 The TCMS is part of a new wave of medical schools in the UK that are aiming to widen access to careers in medicine.
 The University of Worcester, widely regarded as one of Britain’s most inclusive higher education institutions, is in an excellent position to take a lead in this movement.
 Its commitment to widening opportunities and equality has been recognised in a string of national awards over the past four years.